seungecon/seungecon.github.io/_pages/research.md

 **Do Cost-of-Living Shocks Pass Through into Wages? (with Justin Bloesch and Jake Weber)**
 - [Draft.pdf](/files/COL.pdf), [Slides.pdf](/files/COL_slides.pdf)
 - [An AD-AS Framework with Quits and Wage Inflation](/files/COL_ADAS.pdf): for Policymakers
-- [Blog post](https://libertystreeteconomics.newyorkfed.org/2024/05/do-unexpected-inflationary-shocks-raise-workers-wages/) on Liberty Street Economics
+- [Executive Summary](https://libertystreeteconomics.newyorkfed.org/2024/05/do-unexpected-inflationary-shocks-raise-workers-wages/) on Liberty Street Economics

 **The Spatial Transmission of U.S. Banking Panics: Evidence from 1870-1929 (with Marc Dordal i Carreras)**